-Should I still be networking during this time?
-I’m not able to meet with people in person right now.
+How can I network if I’m not able to meet with people in person right now?

-- Yes!
-We are continuing to hear from alumni and employers, that they are more than happy to virtually connect with you.
+- We are continuing to hear from alumni and employers that they are more than happy to virtually connect with you.
 Make sure that your LinkedIn profile is updated and complete.

 - Review tips and tricks on informational interviewing.